Penguins Don't Fly: Reasoning about Generics through Instantiations and Exceptions: Framework for

 \subsection{Logical Forms to Templates}

 Based on our proposed formulae (Table~\ref{tab:excepttypes}) for \ev we define seven templates for generation (Table~\ref{tab:patts}).
-Each template represents an instance that satisfies the logical form of an \textev{exemplar}, potentially with subtypes.
-Each template consists of two sets of content requirements: for the \textit{input} and for the \textit{completion} (i.e., the decoder output).
+Each template expresses a set of instances that satisfy the logical form of an \textev{exemplar}.
+Each template has two sets of content specifications: for the \textit{input} and for the \textit{completion} (i.e., the decoder output).

-For \insts, we define three templates with subtypes of the concept, property, or both.
-However, for \exceps we subtype only the concept \textit{or} property to avoid pragmatically irrelevant or uninformative instances.
-For example, for the generic ``Birds can fly'', ``Penguins can't fly long distances'' doesn't mean penguins can't fly \textit{short distances} (i.e., they might still be able to fly).
+For \textbf{\insts, we define three templates} with subtypes of the concept, property, or both.
+For \textbf{\exceps we have four templates}, using subtypes of either the concept \textit{or} property (but not both) in order to avoid irrelevant or uninformative instances.
+For example, for the generic ``Birds can fly'', the sentence ``Penguins can't fly long distances'' (which has subtypes of both the concept and property) is \textit{uninformative} because it doesn't mean penguins can't fly \textit{in general} (e.g., they might still be able to fly short distances).